torproject/onionbalance/docs/design.md

 introduction points created by one or more independent Tor onion service instances into a single "main" (formelly known as "master") descriptor.

+Onionbalance implements a `round-robin`-like load balancing on top of Tor onion services.
+A typical Onionbalance deployment will incorporate one management servers and multiple backend application servers.

 ## Overview

 The main descriptor is signed by the onion service permanent key and